-Credit risk arises from the non-performance by counterparties of contractual financial obligations.
+Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company's primary counterparty related to its cash and cash equivalents and term investment carry an investment grade rating as assessed by external rating agencies.
-The Company maintains all of its cash and cash equivalents and term investment with major Canadian, British and Brazilian financial institutions.
+The Company maintains all of its cash and cash equivalents and term investment with major Canadian and Brazilian financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.